Allelomimetic behavior: In sheep

 Even in the absence of other animals, individuals will switch between behaviors that require activity and inactivity (such as digestion, inactivity is good to promote digestion or hunger outweighing the need for rest).
 Gautrais believes that this physiological need is what prompted the first individual in his herd experiment to switch from activity to inactivity or vice versa and the other members in the herd to follow suit.
-However, as the number of individuals in a heard decreases, the option to perform mimetic behavior also decreases.
+However, as the number of individuals in a herd decreases, the option to perform mimetic behavior also decreases.
 This creates a higher rate of spontaneous switching between activity and inactivity-related behaviors.
 In contrast, the larger the herd is, the more likely it is for mimetic behaviors to occur with spontaneous switching behavior occurring in the "herd leader", with other members following suit in a brief period of time.
 This is due to the number of con-specifics present at any given time.
 If the herd is a small group then there are fewer con-specifics which gives less opportunity for imitation to occur in any given individual and a higher rate of switching from inactivity to activity to inactivity will occur.
 Two ideas are proposed when the original running individual can recruit others into the running group and the herd as a whole can coordinate when to stop running during these fastpacking events.
 The first idea is that the initiation and inhibition of the packing event is based on allelomimetic effects in local interactions, and the second idea was that a close enough distance between herd neighbours will stop running behavior.
 These conclusions stem from an idea about optimization processes in sheep that, at an individual level, allows for the balance of exploring as much space as possible to avoid competition for food and keeping in contact with other herd members to avoid predation and reinforce herd cohesion.
 These optimization processes can adjust the allelomimetic interaction strengths between individuals to ensure both of the above necessities are met.